This colour photo series shows how much Toronto has changed since the 1980s

 Avard Woolaver has been documenting Toronto for decades, and put out his first book of photos of the city years ago.

-But unlike his most recent project, Toronto in Colour: the 1980s, his first books were mostly in black and white.
+But unlike his project, Toronto in Colour: the 1980s, his first books were mostly in black and white.

 "People online told me recently they would like to see more of my colour photos of 1980s Toronto, so I thought I'd put some of the best images together in a book," Woolaver told blogTO.
 "The three previous Toronto books had mostly black and white photos, with a few colour."